 It’s also worth checking if a guidebook is available online or as an eBook.
 Some are.
 If you purchase the online version you’ll save yourself the trouble of scanning or photocopying.

 Scanning pages from your guidebooks for reference on the road saves space and weight.
 The small stack of guidebooks on the left weighed in 4.2 pounds!
 An iPad weighs less than 1 pound and is useful for other purposes like email, maps, and eBooks, too.

-But travel guidebooks do serve a good purpose.
-I recommend that you read more than one.
-Don’t be a cheapskate - buy a couple that look interesting to you.
-If it’s a big trip you’re planning, it’s easily worth the cost for the convenience of having the information at your fingertips while you’re researching potential travel stories and planning your travel itinerary.
-They also come in handy later as a reference when you're writing your travel stories.
+Travel guidebooks still serve a useful purpose.
+There's a lot of information organized into one volume.
+It’s easily worth the cost for the convenience of having the information at your fingertips while you’re researching potential travel stories and planning your travel itinerary.
+And they're also handy later, after your trip, as a reference when you're writing your travel stories.